MicrosoftDocs/Hololens/hololens/hololens2-enterprise-troubleshooting.md

 [Back to list](#list)

 ## Network Troubleshooting
-If network issues are an obstacle to successfully deploying and using HoloLens 2 in your organization, learn how to configure Fiddler and/or Wireshark to capture and analyze HTTP/HTTPS problems.
+If network issues are an obstacle to successfully deploying and using HoloLens 2 in your organization, learn how to configure Fiddler and/or Wireshark to capture and analyze HTTP/HTTPS traffic.
 Check out this [blog](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/diagnose-hololens-2-network-issues-with-fiddler-and-wireshark/ba-p/2322458) for more details.

 [Back to list](#list)